-Americanism versus global communism debate is badly needed.
-Because of the misunderstandings of these two labels, political debates are impossible.
-And so, here I define the true choices and define each.
+The Americanism versus global communism debate is badly needed.
+Because of the massive propaganda campaign by the communists in America, intelligent political debates are impossible.

-Americanism – allows individuals to seek a better life based on their own initiatives and importantly allows them to own property and start their own businesses.
+Americanism allows individuals to seek a better life based on their own initiatives.
+Importantly, it allows them to own property and start their own businesses.

 Global Communism – means the (coming) global governance comes before the individual.
 Individuals are allowed to own property or own a business with the approval of an elite party.
 There is only one supreme party.
 There are elections, but in the end, the elite party decides.